vortext/clj-similar/README.md

 (nearest s #{"a" "b"} 2)
 ;=> (#{"a" "b" "c"} #{"f" "e" "a" "b"})

-;; To access the distance metrics and computed point use the associated metadata ;; e.g. jaccard-index
-(:jaccard-index (meta (nearest s #{"a" "b"})))
+;; To access the distance metrics use the associated metadata (:jaccard-index (meta (nearest s #{"a" "b"})))

 ;; Or you can optionally filter values below a certain jaccard-index threshold (nearest s #{"a" "b"} 2 :threshold 0.6)
 ;=> (#{"a" "b" "c"})

-;; By default this uses the exact Jaccard Index
-;; You can calculate the approximate jaccard indexes instead by passing exact? false (nearest s #{"a" "b"} 2 :threshold 0.6 :exact? false)

 ;; The values of the sets can be any Clojure data structure, even other collections (def coll [#{["a"] ["a" "b"]} #{["c" "d"] ["a" "c"]}])